maaaaaaaax/sentry-solutions-engineer/my-answers.md

 Hi Ido,

 Thanks for reaching out!
 I've included some screenshots below to help walk you through this process for a Sandbox demo.
-After playing around in the Sandbox, you should have the
+After playing around in the Sandbox, you should be ready to set up your own custom Sentry alerts.

 <br>